cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 comments: true
 ---

-At Volvo Cars, data is generated at enormous scale across manufacturing lines, supply chain systems, dealer networks, connected vehicles, and procurement platforms.
-The challenge is producing meaning from that volume.
-Across 50+ teams, the same metric was calculated differently.
-"Duty savings" alone had 23 conflicting definitions.
+At Volvo Cars, "duty savings" had 23 conflicting definitions across 50+ teams.
 Finance calculated it one way for the earnings call.
 Operations calculated it differently for performance reviews.
-Both were "correct" in their local context, yet both produced different numbers in the same executive meeting.
+Both were locally correct.
+Both produced different numbers in the same executive meeting.

-Better pipelines, newer warehouses, or trendier architectures cannot solve this problem on their own.
-Over the past fifteen years, the industry has produced a rich landscape of data architectures: data lakes, modern warehouses, lakehouses, data fabrics, and data meshes.
+Better pipelines, newer warehouses, and trendier architectures cannot solve this.
+Over the past fifteen years, the industry has produced data lakes, modern warehouses, lakehouses, data fabrics, and data meshes.
 Each addresses real problems.
-None of them, by themselves, solve the problem of *meaning*.
+None of them solve the problem of *meaning*.

-This post traces the evolution of modern data architectures and explains where and why they fall short.
-It also shows how to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization, regardless of which architecture sits underneath.
+This post traces the evolution of modern data architectures, explains where they fall short, and shows how to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization.

 > **Interactive demo:** [Metric Trust Explorer](https://semantic-layer-demo.streamlit.app/) shows how three source systems compute the same procurement metrics differently, and how a governed semantic layer resolves the inconsistency.
 Source on [GitHub](https://github.com/cynthialmy/semantic-layer-demo).

 ---

-## How We Got Here: The Evolution of Enterprise Data

-The infrastructure underlying data has transformed dramatically.
-Fifteen years ago, a 1.5 PB data warehouse was an anomaly outside of Big Tech circles.
-Today, managing tens or even hundreds of petabytes is routine for large enterprises, and companies like Snowflake and Databricks handle exabytes of customer data across their platforms.

-Three shifts made this possible. **Storage** moved from slow, expensive SAN-attached appliances to commodity SSDs and expandable on-demand object storage at a fraction of the historical cost. **Networking** moved from 1G Ethernet in most back-office environments to 40G and 100G cloud infrastructure, drastically improving data throughput and latency. **Compute** moved from expensive SMP servers and MPP appliances like Netezza and Greenplum to distributed computing frameworks that democratized access to scalable, high-performance processing.

-Despite these advances, the core challenges have only grown in scale.
-Delivering trustworthy data reliably.
-Integrating data from disparate sources, especially those acquired through mergers and acquisitions.
-And managing data efficiently, where traditional governance models often become bottlenecks rather than enablers.
-Data architecture was once a straightforward task involving ETL tools and a data warehouse, with the choice between Inmon or Kimball models.
-Today the landscape is far more complex.

----

-## The Architecture Landscape: What Each Pattern Solves
+## The Architecture Landscape and Its Common Gap

-Modern data architectures have proliferated because the problems are real and multifaceted.
-Each pattern addresses a genuine need.
-Understanding what they solve, and what they leave unresolved, is essential for making sound architectural decisions.

-### Data Lakes: Flexible Storage, Deferred Meaning

-The data lake, coined by James Dixon in 2011, provides a unified repository for all data from various sources on affordable, scalable storage.
-The key innovation was decoupling storage from compute, allowing organizations to store raw data in whatever form the source provides and process it later using tools like Spark, Hive, or Presto.

-Data lakes introduced the concept of logical zoning, recently popularized as the "medallion" or "multi-hop" architecture.
-Data progresses through layers: a landing zone for raw ingestion, a conformed zone for trusted transformations, and a serving zone for business-ready products.
-This layered approach provides schema flexibility, cost efficiency, and the ability to reprocess data as requirements change.

-The limitation is structural.
-A data lake stores data without encoding business meaning.
+The infrastructure underlying enterprise data has transformed.
+Storage moved from expensive SAN appliances to commodity object storage.
+Compute moved from MPP appliances like Netezza to elastic frameworks like Spark and Snowflake.
+Networking went from 1G Ethernet to 100G cloud infrastructure.
+These shifts made petabyte-scale analytics routine.
+Data architecture was once a choice between Inmon and Kimball; today the landscape is far more complex.

+The architectural patterns that emerged each solve a genuine problem.
+Data lakes decouple storage from compute and introduced logical zoning (the "medallion" architecture), but store data without encoding business meaning.
 Every consumer must independently interpret what a number represents.
-A centralized data team managing a monolithic lake can also limit organizational agility, because delivering new data sources or addressing new use cases requires complex coordination across ingestion, processing, and serving pipelines.

-### Data Virtualization: Real-Time Access Without a Shared Definition

-Data virtualization creates a logical layer that enables applications to retrieve and manipulate data without detailed knowledge of the underlying systems.
-It abstracts source complexity, connects to multiple backends in real time, and provides centralized security.
-At its best, it eliminates data movement and gives users on-demand access to the freshest data available.

-The drawbacks are significant for analytical workloads.
-Cross-system joins are notoriously difficult to optimize, because the virtualization layer must predict execution costs across systems it does not control.
-Complex analytical queries involving large joins, table scans, and data shuffling are often incompatible with virtualization's access patterns.
-Most importantly, virtualization does not impose a shared business model.
-It federates access without federating *meaning*.
-Two consumers querying the same virtualized endpoint can still interpret the results differently.

-### Modern Data Warehouses: Performance With Inherited Limitations

-The modern data warehouse combines the business value of relational analytics with the flexibility of a data lake.
-In this architecture, the lake replaces the traditional staging area and handles large-scale transformations, while business-oriented datasets are published into a dimensional model for reporting.
-Platforms like Snowflake, Databricks, Azure Synapse, BigQuery, and Amazon Redshift decouple storage from compute and deliver strong query performance.

-This architecture handles structured, unstructured, and streaming data.
-It supports real-time analytics, elastic scalability, and flexible data modeling including schema-on-read and schema evolution.
-However, the hybrid nature introduces complexity: orchestrating multiple technologies requires specialized skills, data duplication across the lake and warehouse complicates governance, and compliance certification (PCI DSS, HIPAA) becomes harder when the attack surface spans multiple components.

-### Data Fabric: Metadata-Driven Integration

-Data fabric is a design concept that uses continuous analytics over metadata to facilitate the design, deployment, and utilization of integrated data across hybrid and multi-cloud environments.
-Its five pillars include an augmented data catalog, knowledge graphs enriched with semantics, a metadata activation and recommendation engine, AI-powered data preparation and delivery, and automated orchestration.

-The vision is compelling: a platform-agnostic layer that abstracts the complexity of diverse data environments and makes data a strategic asset regardless of origin or platform.
-In practice, much of the technology needed to fully realize this vision is still in its infancy.
-The effectiveness depends heavily on metadata quality, and integrating metadata from incompatible vendor systems is inherently challenging.
-In regulated environments, ML-based reasoning may not be acceptable due to human oversight requirements.
-Building and maintaining a useful knowledge graph remains complex and rarely automatable.

-### Data Lakehouse: Pragmatic Convergence

-The data lakehouse, popularized by Databricks and later championed by Bill Inmon, combines the scalability and cost-effectiveness of a data lake with the analytical infrastructure of a data warehouse.
-It stores data in open formats (Parquet, ORC) on low-cost object storage, uses technologies like Delta Lake or Apache Iceberg for ACID transactions, supports schema enforcement and evolution, and decouples storage from compute for independent scaling.

-The lakehouse is arguably the most pragmatic of the modern patterns, and its low barrier to adoption means nearly all vendors claim to implement it.
-However, it focuses primarily on technology, often overlooking people and processes.
-It pays insufficient attention to data silos, business alignment, SLAs, and SLOs.
-Centralized governance and schema enforcement can hinder organizational agility, and while the lakehouse provides the technical capabilities for large-scale transformation, it does not fully address the challenges of data integration: managing complexity, metadata, and context mapping rules.

-### Data Mesh: Organizational Design for Data

-Data Mesh, introduced by Zhamak Dehghani, is a sociotechnical approach that shifts data ownership from centralized teams to the business domains where data originates.
-It treats data as a product with published quality guarantees, promotes self-serve infrastructure, and federates governance computationally rather than bureaucratically.

-The principles are sound.
-Domain teams understand their data best and should own its quality.
-A product mindset improves discoverability, trust, and reuse.
-But implementation is demanding.
-Domain teams may lack the expertise for data modeling, lifecycle management, and API creation.
-Defining appropriate domain boundaries often requires organizational restructuring.
-Building a self-service data infrastructure at the domain level requires sophisticated platform capabilities, including federated governance, data lineage, and interoperability, that are still emerging.
-Gartner has predicted that Data Mesh may become obsolete before reaching the plateau of productivity, largely because the organizational change it demands outpaces most enterprises' capacity for transformation.

-### The Common Gap: Meaning
+Data virtualization federates access across systems in real time and centralizes security, but does not impose shared definitions; two consumers querying the same endpoint still interpret results differently.
+Cross-system joins are notoriously difficult to optimize for analytical workloads.
+Modern data warehouses (Snowflake, Databricks, Azure Synapse, BigQuery, Redshift) combine relational analytics with lake-scale flexibility and decouple storage from compute, but the hybrid nature complicates governance across duplicated components, and compliance certification becomes harder when the attack surface spans multiple systems.
+Data fabric uses continuous analytics over metadata, augmented catalogs, and knowledge graphs, but the technology remains immature, metadata quality across incompatible vendors is inherently challenging, and in regulated environments ML-based reasoning may not meet human oversight requirements.
+The data lakehouse converges lake scalability with warehouse transactional guarantees using open formats (Parquet, ORC) and technologies like Delta Lake or Apache Iceberg.
+It is arguably the most pragmatic pattern, but focuses on technology while underserving data silos, business alignment, and SLAs.
+Data mesh shifts ownership to domain teams with data-as-product principles and federated governance.
+The principles are sound, but implementation demands organizational transformation that outpaces most enterprises' capacity for change.
+Gartner has predicted Data Mesh may become obsolete before reaching the plateau of productivity.

-Each of these architectures addresses real challenges in storage, compute, integration, governance, or organizational structure.
-Yet none of them, by design, solves the problem of shared business meaning.
+Each pattern addresses challenges in storage, compute, integration, governance, or org structure.
+None of them, by design, solves the problem of shared business meaning.
 A data lake stores data without defining what it represents.
-A lakehouse adds transactional guarantees without adding business definitions.
-A data mesh distributes ownership but can fragment meaning across domains.
-A data fabric attempts metadata-driven integration but often cannot reconcile semantic differences between systems.
+A lakehouse adds ACID transactions without business definitions.
+A mesh distributes ownership but can fragment meaning across domains.
+A fabric attempts metadata-driven integration but often cannot reconcile semantic differences between systems.

-The result is that organizations can build technically sophisticated data platforms and still end up in executive meetings where the first twenty minutes are spent debating whose number is right.
+The result: organizations build technically sophisticated platforms and still spend the first twenty minutes of executive meetings debating whose number is right.

 ---

-## The Semantic Layer: The Missing Piece
+## The Semantic Layer: What It Is

 A semantic layer is: